kguaman/Fall-detection-/README.md

    <br>self-project</p>

   <h2>About</h2>
-   This project utilizes MPU sensors to gather data and uses a Support Vector Machine to distinguish falling motions and non-falling movements Many fall detection devices    either have low accuracy when it comes to detecting falls or requires the user to press a button.
-I plan to create a device that has an high accuracy in fall dection.
+   This project utilizes MPU sensors to gather data and uses a Support Vector Machine to distinguish falling motions and non-falling movements.

 <h2>Goal</h2>
 Many fall detection devices either have low accuracy when it comes to detecting falls or requires the user to press a button.
 I plan to create a device that has an high accuracy in fall dection.